Ali-Mikael/Pen-testing/h6-shells.md

 ## Problem #2
-I found out that `Sliver` doesn't really support staging for linux (no wonder all the material is just windows windows windows), but I did some digging and found a thread on this issue [here](<https://github.com/BishopFox/sliver/issues/1734>) (issue number #1734, still open today 02.05.26).
+Did some more digging & found out that `Sliver` doesn't really support staging for Linux (no wonder all the material is just windows windows windows), but I did some digging and found a thread on this issue [here](<https://github.com/BishopFox/sliver/issues/1734>) (issue number #1734, still open today 02.05.26).
 Some guy in the thread had solved this, so I copied his [TCP stager](<https://github.com/BishopFox/sliver/issues/1734#issuecomment-2614045372>) and changed `HOST` to `192.168.130.233` and `PORT` to `8080` and compiled the stager:
 ```bash
 $ gcc -static linuxStager.c -o linuxStager